Research in Sensorium’s clusters is supported by a consortium of labs across AMPD:

 The n-D::StudioLab is an adaptable space that can accommodate unexpected projects and unknown future technologies with as few limitations as possible.
 Research-creation activities in the n-D::StudioLab revolve around the activities of theoretical discourse, methodological development and the production of works.
 The common foci of these activities explore questions and produce work in the areas of art/science, media art and Interactive architecture.
 While a distinction between theory, methods and making can be helpful for discussion, in practice they are interrelated with the output of one activity being the catalyst of another.
 Since its inception in fall 2011 the n-D::StudioLab has been involved in the research and development of several works that have been shown internationally.

-PRINCIPAL RESEARCHER: Mark-David Hosale, Assistant Professor, Computational Arts
+PRINCIPAL RESEARCHER: Mark-David Hosale, Associate Professor, Computational Arts

 Peripheral Visions Lab